makeniii/NBA-Elo-Rankings/diary.md

 # 7/11/21

 Continuing where I left off, yesterday I was able to get all NBA games for the 2021-22 season that includes; home, away, pts for both teams, and date.
 With this, I can complete all but the game type entry.

+Well I ran into a small problem, none of the functions in the nba-api returns data on playoff series